-Mr Huntley joined the Board as a Non-Executive Director in February 2009.
-Experience and expertise:

-After a career in financial journalism.
-Mr Huntley acquired "Your Money Weekly"

-newsletter in 1973.
-Over the following 33 years,

-Mr Huntley built the Your Money Weekly newsletter into one of Australia's best known investment advisory publications.
+Experience and expertise: Mr Huntley joined the Board as a Non-Executive Director in February 2009.
+After a career in financial journalism, Mr Huntley acquired "Your Money Weekly" newsletter in 1973.
+Over the following 33 years, Mr Huntley built the "Your Money Weekly" newsletter into one of Australia's best known investment advisory publications.
 He and his partners sold the business to Morningstar Inc of the USA in mid-2006.

-Other current directorships: Former directorships (last 3
+Former directorships (last 3 years): None

-None None